What are cookies and why do we use them on the Womance website?

 These are the instructions to configure cookies in the main browsers:

 Chrome: Settings -> Show advanced options -> Privacy -> Content settings.
-For more information, you can check Google support or browser Help.
+For more information, you can consult Google support or browser Help.

 Firefox: Tools -> Options -> Privacy -> History -> Custom Settings.
-For more information, you can check Mozilla support or browser Help.
+For more information, you can consult Mozilla support or browser Help.

-Internet Explorer: Tools -> Internet Options -> Privacy -> Configuration.
+Internet Explorer: Tools -> Internet Options -> Privacy -> Settings.
 For more information, you can consult Microsoft support or browser Help.

 Safari: Preferences -> Security.
-For more information, you can check Apple support or browser Help.
+For more information, you can consult Apple support or browser Help.